The Brady Bunch: The Real Brady Bros: Podcast

+Unmade revival

+In October 2024, during a heated Presidential election cycle, Susan Olsen claimed on a political podcast that due to her right-wing political views, in 2022, a planned Brady Bunch revival, which would have picked up with the Brady Bunch children as adults, was cancelled.
+Olsen alleged that Lloyd J. Schwartz questioned her about her political views, and due to her behavior, the project died in early stages and it was unclear whether even a script had been written.
+Reportedly, in the series, Cindy was going to be a libertarian podcaster.
+According to Olsen, the project was "dead in the water".

 Film adaptations

 Twenty years following the conclusion of the original series, a film adaptation, The Brady Bunch Movie, went into production and was released in 1995 from Paramount Pictures.
 The film is set in the present day (1990s) and the Bradys, still living their lives as if it were the 1970s, are unfamiliar with their surroundings.
-It stars Gary Cole and Shelley Long as Mike and Carol Brady, with Christopher Daniel Barnes (Greg), Christine Taylor (Marcia), Paul Sutera (Peter), Jennifer Elise Cox (Jan), Jesse Lee (Bobby), Olivia Hack (Cindy), Henriette Mantel (Alice), and cameo appearances from Ann B. Davis as a long-haul truck driver, Barry Williams as a record label executive, Christopher Knight as a Westdale High gym teacher, Rupaul as a guidance counselor, and Florence Henderson as Carol's mother.
+It stars Gary Cole and Shelley Long as Mike and Carol Brady, with Christopher Daniel Barnes (Greg), Christine Taylor (Marcia), Paul Sutera (Peter), Jennifer Elise Cox (Jan), Jesse Lee (Bobby), Olivia Hack (Cindy), Henriette Mantel (Alice), and cameo appearances from Ann B. Davis as a long-haul truck driver, Barry Williams as a record label executive, Christopher Knight as a Westdale High gym teacher, RuPaul as a guidance counselor, and Florence Henderson as Carol's mother.
 Mike Lookinland, Susan Olsen and Maureen McCormick appear in deleted scenes.

 A sequel, A Very Brady Sequel, was released in 1996.
 The cast of the first film returned for the sequel.
 Another sequel, The Brady Bunch in the White House, was made-for-television and aired on Fox in 2002.
 Gary Cole and Shelley Long returned for the third film, while the Brady kids and Alice were recast.

+In the video game, Fallout: New Vegas, there's an achievement (video games) in the add-on "Dead Money" called "Assemble Your Crew" which parodies the opening title but features numerous Fallout characters, including Vault Boy.

 The third episode of the Disney+ miniseries WandaVision, "Now in Color", pays homage to 1970s sitcoms, including The Brady Bunch, and uses a similar intro for the virtual WandaVision in-show program.